neosyon/SimpTextAlign/README.md

 This project includes several lexical and semantic  **text similarity methods** and **alignment strategies** for the **simplified text alignment** task.
 It is also able to align at different levels: paragraph, sentence, and sentence with paragraph pre-alignment.

+The lexical similarity strategy uses a character *n*-gram representation of text (CNG) [1], combined with the log TF-IDF weighting and cosine similarity .
+The

 **_TO DO_** describe alignment and similarity lexical (language-independent) and semantic (word embedding collection-dependent) strategies joint with alignment level.

 # How to use